mjen9803/mjen9803-tracker/README.md

 ### Justifications for Implementation Decisions

-There are a few main design decisions that I made throughout the implementation process not only to improve aesthetic apeal but also to assist you in further development and navigation support.
-To make these decisions user feedback and testing has been undertaken, and considerations from proposal and design marks have come into consideration.
+There are design decisions that were made throughout the implementation process to both improve aesthetic apeal, and to assist in accessibility/navigation.
+To make these decisions user feedback and testing has been undertaken, and considerations from Mid-Fidelity design comments have come into consideration.

 Firstly, a logo is used at the top of the header as a design pattern.
 Although this usually indicates a hyperlink to the homepage, user feedback indicated and the logo plus the home button on the navigation bar were together not necessary.
 So to simplify the design, the only link to the home page is through the navigation bar.